kmantha95/Real-VS-Fake-News-CapstoneProject/README.md

-# Real-VS-Fake-News-CapstoneProject
+# Real-VS-Fake-News-Project
-This capstone project builds an ML model to predict whether a news article is "real" (verified, citable information) or "fake".
+This project builds an ML model to predict whether a news article is "real" (verified, citable information) or "fake".